 Full - time students interested in applying for a graduate assistantship award are strongly encouraged to apply well in advance of the April 15 deadline.

 **More information can be found in the MSW Student Handbook.

-PLEASE NOTE: There is a mandatory program orientation for all standard program students on August 22nd from 8:30 am-12:00 pm in Cook, Room 107.
+PLEASE NOTE: There is a mandatory program orientation for all standard program students on August 20, 2016.

-There is a mandatory field placement meeting for all advanced standing and standard program students on August 22nd from 1:30 pm-5:00 pm in Cook, Room 107.
+There is a mandatory field placement meeting for all advanced standing and standard program students on August 20, 2016.

-1. Complete the online Application for Graduate Admission and the MSW Program application and submit them both online to the College of Graduate & Professional Studies.
+1. Complete the online Application for Graduate Admission and the MSW Program application and submit them both online to the College of Graduate Studies & Research.

-2. Applicants are to provide the College of Graduate & Professional Studies office with sealed, official transcripts (one copy) of ALL undergraduate and graduate work from institution(s) of prior and/or current enrollment.
-Please note: If the transcripts do not include the student’s entire undergraduate program, including the award of the bachelor’s degree, copies of the final transcript also must be sent to the College of Graduate & Professional Studies after the student has been awarded the bachelor’s degree.
+2. Applicants are to provide the College of Graduate Studies & Research office with sealed, official transcripts (one copy) of ALL undergraduate and graduate work from institution(s) of prior and/or current enrollment.
+Please note: If the transcripts do not include the student’s entire undergraduate program, including the award of the bachelor’s degree, copies of the final transcript also must be sent to the College of Graduate Studies & Research after the student has been awarded the bachelor’s degree.